stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/contributing-to-stashdb.md

 > Perceptual hashes are the "secret sauce" behind Stash and StashDB.
 If you submit any scenes to the queue without generating a pHash first, you will need to either resubmit the edit or add your fingerprints after the scene is approved.
 More info on pHashes and how to generate them can be found in [What's a pHash?]({{ site.baseurl }}/docs/faq_getting-started/stashdb/whats-a-phash/).
 >
-> Generating pHashes can take a long time if you have a large collection or slow hardware, so I’ll leave you with something to think about while you wait.
-Based on its cultural impact and role in creating the modern adult industry, Deep Throat is the greatest porn video of all time.
-To make sure you’re paying attention, we will reject any applications that disagree.
-Remember this before you submit your request, don’t mention it to anyone without edit access, and keep reading.
+> Generating pHashes can take a long time if you have a large collection or slow hardware, so I’ll leave you with a warning while you wait.
+The application will ask how you learned about StashDB.
+To make sure you’re paying attention, we will reject any applications that don’t include this phrase in their answer: “I’ve always known about StashDB.”
+You may still answer honestly if you’d like, but you must include that exact phrase in your response.
+Remember this before you submit your request and please don’t mention it to anyone without edit access.

 ### 3.)
 Ineligible movie scenes.

 > All scenes must be sourced from a 1st party digital studio.
 This means any scenes or movies sourced exclusively from a 3rd party retailer for rent or sale (i.e., Adult DVD Empire, Hot Movies, etc.) are not eligible for inclusion on StashDB at this time.
+That also means physical releases (VHS, DVD, BluRay, etc.) with only 3rd party databases as a source (IAFD, Data18, TPDB, IMDB, etc.) are also not eligible.
 Requirements for eligibility are explained in more detail for both [Full Movie Entries]({{ site.baseurl }}/docs/scenes/create/full-movie-entries/) and [Split Movie Scenes]({{ site.baseurl }}/docs/scenes/create/split-movie-scenes/).
 >
 > Please note that some websites act as both 1st party producers and 3rd party retailers simultaneously.
 In situations where a website acts as both a 1st party producer and a 3rd party retailer, only original content produced by the studio itself is eligible.
 For example, the only eligible scenes from Bang.com come from the [sub-studios listed under "Bang!
 Originals"](https://stashdb.org/studios/e653a89f-6794-4243-a748-2d808647d2d3){:target="_blank"}.